-Mr. Thompson was named independent Chairman of the Board of Directors for Microsoft Corporation on February 4, 2014.
+Mr. Thompson serves as Lead Independent Director, Microsoft Corporation.
+He was independent Chairman of the Board of Directors for Microsoft Corporation from February 4, 2014 to June 2021.
 He has been a member of the board since February 2012.

 Mr. Thompson is also the former chairman and CEO of Symantec Corp.
 During his 10-year tenure as CEO of Symantec, he was the only African American leading a major technology company.